 - Add amenities to your workplace

 - Improve the overall well-being of your space to create a healthier environment, thereby cutting down on lost productivity, healthcare costs and more

 Whatever your goal might be, here are four steps to get you started.

 Maybe this wasn’t a popular topic in the past, but today, more than ever, your staff will play the most crucial role in the success of your company.
 With millennials officially taking over the workplace, it’s important to understand what they want and what they need in their work environment to help them thrive.
 Further, at least for now, there are still baby boomers in the workplace.
 Ask them what they need to succeed.
 For some, a lack of private meeting space, new technologies and other changes and enhancements might be causing a great deal of stress and anxiety to their work.

 Knowing this information will vastly improve your company’s ability to attract and retain talent.
 According to a 2015 article on Entrepreneur.com turnover costs are often estimated to be 100% – 300% of the base salary of the employee being replaced.
 Worse yet, 46% of new hires don’t last more than 18 months with a company and 89% of these incidents are due to a poor culture fit.
 It might behoove you to avoid these pitfalls by knowing what your current and future staff are looking for in a workplace.

 Hire an interior designer

 An interior designer can help create an environment that you could’ve never imagined on your own.
-So many of the offices that I walk into have bare walls, no branding and overall lack any features that make the workplace exciting.
-I’m not saying you need to spend an excessive amount of money, but try taking a couple of walls and designing them with your company vision, pictures of iconic buildings, landscapes or people from your market or visionary leaders that have helped shape your industry or your company.
+You don’t need to spend an excessive amount of money, but try taking a couple of walls and designing them with your company vision, pictures of iconic buildings, landscapes or people from your market or visionary leaders that have helped shape your industry or your company.
 The closer your company feels to your brand, the more excited employees will be to work for your company.